Tai Chi Sydney Course

 : There are many more articles published by Tai Chi Society, each offering excellent insight into the various aspects of Tai Chi practice and theory.read more

-Great Grand Master Kellen Chia will talk about his classes and the many benefits of practising Tai Chi.
+will feature Great Grand Master Kellen Chia, Saturday 5 March 2016 at 6.10am, talking about his classes and the many benefits of practising Tai Chi.

 Tai Chi Society released two brand new Qigong dvds on 2 June 2014: The Immortal Ten Qigong, and Nine Heavens Qigong.